auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 ## On Login: Store the user's credentials

 You will store user's credentials **upon a successful login**, in order to prevent the user from being asked for login credentials again every time the app is re-launched.
-You will be using the `offline_access` scope to request that a [Refresh Token](/refresh-token) is returned during authentication.
-The `refreshToken` can be used to request a new `accessToken` after the current one has expired.
+You will be using the `offline_access` scope to ensure that a [refresh token](/refresh-token) is returned during authentication.
+The `refreshToken` can be used to request a new `accessToken` if the current `accessToken` one has expired.

-First, import the `Auth0` module in the file where you want to present the hosted login page (HLP).
+First, import the `Auth0` module in the file where you want to present the hosted login page (HLP):

 ${snippet(meta.snippets.setup)}